 Why do I need a specific worldwide policy?

 If travelling outside Europe, the costs for medical treatment can increase substantially as the UK does not have the same level of reciprocal health arrangements with other countries.
 If going to the USA even basic healthcare can cost into the thousands so insurance is essential.
-As you will be travelling further afield, the cost of repatriating you back to the UK should something happen would also be much greater than in Europe so worldwide travel insurance would cover you for these costs.
-In some places, you are also at greater risk of contracting certain illnesses, so it is essential to find out if you need vaccinations before you travel.
+As you will be travelling further afield, the cost of repatriating you back to the UK if something happens would also be much greater than in Europe, so worldwide travel insurance would cover you for these costs.

 What are the risks of travelling to different destinations worldwide?

 Each country will come with different risks.
-The Foreign and Commonwealth Office provides country specific advice, so you can be prepared and know of any political risks, potential health concerns and the seasons to avoid an area because of extreme weather.
-If you are going to the Maldives, for example, you may be at risk of contracting Zika virus but if planning to climb to Machu Picchu you may wish to avoid November to April as it can rain heavily in the Andes in this period.
+The Foreign and Commonwealth Office (FCO) provides country specific advice, so you can be prepared and know of any political risks, potential health concerns and the seasons to avoid because of extreme weather.
+If you are going to the Maldives, for example, you may be at risk of contracting the Zika virus.
+If you are planning to climb to Machu Picchu you may wish to avoid November to April as it can rain heavily in the Andes in this period.

 Do I need a visa to travel to different countries around the world?

 It depends on the country you are visiting and what passport you hold as to whether you need to obtain a visa before travelling.
-If going to the USA, tourists from Great Britain need prior authorisation through the visa waiver programme, while if going to Japan you can enter as a British citizen for up to 90 days without a visa.
+If going to the USA, tourists from Great Britain need prior authorisation through the visa waiver programme.
 You will also need to have a passport with at least six months remaining to visit most countries outside Europe.
-The Foreign and Commonwealth Office provides advice on entry requirements for British citizens to each country.
+The FCO provides advice on entry requirements for British citizens to each country.

 What if something happens before I leave?

-As soon as you book a holiday you should take out an insurance policy, which covers you for missed departure or if you need to cancel your holiday.
-Insurance can also provide cover if anything happens to the airline or travel company you book with.
-Columbus Direct also offers customers free airport lounge access if their flight is delayed for more than one hour 1 so at least you can relax while waiting for your flight.
+As soon as you book a holiday you should take out an insurance policy, as you will then have cancellation coverage immediately.
+Columbus Direct also offer free airport lounge access if your flight is delayed for more than one hour1 so at least you can relax while waiting for your flight.

 What if something happens to me while I’m away?

-If something affects your health while you are away, Columbus Direct provides free medical advice and access to a UK GP any time day or night directly from a mobile phone in partnership with Babylon, the UK’s leading digital healthcare service.
+If something affects your health while you are away, Columbus Direct provides free medical advice and access to a GP 24/7 directly from a mobile phone in partnership with Babylon, the UK’s leading digital healthcare service.
 You should also always familiarise yourself with phone numbers for the emergency services in the country you are visiting and know where the local hospital or medical centre is.

 If you have any known allergies or medical conditions, it is a good idea to memorise how to express that in the local language in case of emergency.
 For example, if you have a peanut allergy or a lactose intolerance, learn how to recognise these things on a local menu and how to tell a waiter what you can’t eat.